WICG/canvas-color-space/CanvasColorSpaceProposal.md

 #### Compositing the canvas element

 Canvas contents are composited in accordance with the canvas element's style (e.g. CSS compositing and blending rules).
 The necessary compositing operations must be performed in an intermediate colorspace, the compositing space, that is implementation specific.
 The compositing space must have sufficient precision and a sufficiently wide gamut to guarantee no undue loss of precision or gamut clipping in bringing the canvas's contents to the display.

+The chromiumance of color values outside of [0, 1] is not to be clamped, and extended values may be used to display colors outside of the gamut defined by the canvas' color space's primaries.
+This is in contrast with luminance, which may be clamped based on the value of the ``highDynamicRange`` attribute.

 #### Feature detection